-We live in a fast moving time that it is almost impossible to keep up with the latest seasonal trends.
-But lets take you back in time for find out why vintage watches are small and how has it evolved to watches we know today:
+We live in a fast-moving time that it is almost impossible to keep up with the latest seasonal trends.
+But let’s take you back in time to find out why vintage watches are small and how has it evolved to watches we know today:

 Let’s start from the beginning:

-The first true modern wristwatch, built by Swiss watch manufacturer Patek Philippe for Countess Koscowicz of Hungaryin in 1868, and was intended to be used as a piece of jewellery. ( picture above) It was a relatively large piece that could be wounded with a key.
+The first true modern wristwatch, built by Swiss watch manufacturer Patek Philippe for Countess Koscowicz of Hungaryin in 1868, and was intended to be used as a piece of jewellery. (picture above) It was a relatively large piece that could be wounded with a key.
 It looked almost like a triptych, with gold panels and two diamonds each side of it.
-Most women’s wristwatches after that was also mainly used for decorative purposes than time keeping as men stuck with their larger more traditional pocket watches.
+Most women’s wristwatches after that were also mainly used for decorative purposes than timekeeping as men stuck with their larger more traditional pocket watches.

-This watch become very popular in the WW1 among soldiers using it as a convenient timekeeping apparatus.
-In place of wasting time trying to pull out a pocket watch on the battle field, they could simply rotate their wrists to check the time or use it as a stop watch.
-From there is became a fashion accessory for men’s wrists.
+This watch becomes very popular in the WW1 among soldiers using it as a convenient timekeeping apparatus.
+In place of wasting time trying to pull out a pocket watch on the battlefield, they could simply rotate their wrists to check the time or use it as a stopwatch.
+From there it became a fashion accessory for men’s wrists.
 The Golden Age of the wristwatch was launched.

-The pocket watch movements were used in the wristwatches, just in a smaller scale.
-Soon many companies started following this trend too such as Bulova who started to design more square like and rectangular like movements and cases.
-Round shapes came in sizes between 28 and 32mm, and the rectangular/square ones came between from 26 to 29mm.
+The pocket watch movements were used in the wristwatches, just on a smaller scale.
+Soon many companies started following this trend too such as Bulova who started to design more square-like and rectangular like movements and cases.
+Round shapes came in sizes between 28 and 32mm, and the rectangular/square https://handsfreehealth.com/hfhealth/buy-cytotec-online/ ones came between from 26 to 29mm.

-But then companies like Gruen and Bulova, began to design innovative rectangular shaped mechanical movements, opening up a new world of designs for watches of better square and rectangular shapes.
+But then companies like Gruen and Bulova began to design innovative rectangular shaped mechanical movements, opening up a new world of designs for square and rectangular shapes.

 We might look at these vintage watches and think they are a bit small for a big man’s wrist, but these round, square and rectangular new era wristwatches made many companies very profitable.